-Community-based mentoring is the flagship program of Big Brothers Big Sisters.
-We match adult volunteers in one-to-one relationships with children who are looking for mentors.
+Community-Based mentoring is the flagship program of Big Brothers Big Sisters.
+We match adult volunteers in one-to-one relationships with young people who want a mentor.
+We make it easy with at least monthly free events, access to discounts with community partners, and free tickets that often get donated to local events!

-All participants commit to a minimum involvement of 18 months, which ensures strong friendships with lasting positive outcomes.
-Volunteers are now needed in Johnson County, Oskaloosa and in the West Branch area.
+Participants meet a couple of times a month for 12+ months, which ensures strong friendships with lasting and significant outcomes.
+Volunteers are needed in Johnson County and the West Branch area.

-BBBS provides a professional staff member to support the relationship.
-Our ongoing role is to answer questions, provide assistance, and keep you informed of agency and community resources.
+BBBS provides every volunteer, young person, and parent/guardian a professional staff member to support the relationship.
+Our ongoing role is to guide, provide assistance, and help you to have an awesome match experience!

 Volunteers visit with their Little Brother/ Sister at the same day and time each week during school hours.
 We provide games and activities.
 Other options included reading together, eating lunch, working on academics or just hanging out and talking.
 School partners help identify youth who are good candidates for this program.

 Relationships start at the beginning of the semester and last throughout the school year, with some phone and/or mail contact during the summer months.
-A 18-month commitment is required, and a 24-month commitment is encouraged.
+A 12-month commitment is required.
 All Big Brothers and Big Sisters in the school-based program go through a screening process as well as a training and orientation session.

 School-based mentoring is a collaboration between the Iowa City Community School District & Big Brothers Big Sisters.